tryolabs/django-kitsune/README.rst

 1. ``easy_install django-kitsune`` or download package and execute ``python setup.py install``
 2. Add ``'kitsune'`` to the ``INSTALLED_APPS`` in your project's ``settings.py``
+3. Configure ``cron`` in every host to run a kitsune management command by running ``crontab`` command:

+	* * * * * /path/to/your/project/manage.py cron

+Every minute cron will run a management command to check pending jobs.
+Note that both, django-kitsune and your project must be installed in each host, and each host must have access to the common database (where kitsune tables shall be stored).

 *************
 Configuration